 By being mindful that you’re prone to escalated emotions right now, you’ll be better equipped to deal with frustration appropriately.

-Mind-body therapies, such as meditation and yoga, have been found to have benefits for women in perimenopause.
-Deep breathing techniques and other mindfulness practices can help you sleep better and cut back on hot flashes that wake you up during the night.
+Mind-body therapies, such as meditation and yoga, to have benefits for women in perimenopause.
+Deep breathing techniques and other mindfulness practices you sleep better and cut back on hot flashes that wake you up during the night.
 You can start to incorporate these practices into your life by using a mindfulness app on your phone or attending yoga classes to learn the basics.

 5. Find an outlet